Li Keqiang

-Li Keqiang (李克强 (Lǐ Kèqiáng); 3 July 1955 – 27 October 2023) was a Chinese politician and economist who served as Premier of China from 2013 to 2023 and was the second-ranking member of the Chinese Communist Party (CCP)'s Politburo Standing Committee from 2012 to 2022.
-A prominent figure in China's fifth generation of leadership alongside CCP General Secretary Xi Jinping, Li played a key role in shaping the country's economic and administrative policies during his tenure.
+Li Keqiang (李克强 (Lǐ Kèqiáng); 3 July 1955 – 27 October 2023) was a Chinese politician and economist who served as premier of China from 2013 to 2023 and was the second-ranking member of the Chinese Communist Party (CCP)'s Politburo Standing Committee from 2012 to 2022.

-Born in Hefei, Anhui province, in 1955, Li initially rose through the ranks of Chinese politics through his involvement in the Communist Youth League of China (CYLC), serving as its first secretary from 1993 to 1998.
-From 1998 to 2004, he served as the governor of Henan and the province's party secretary.
-From 2004 to 2007 he served as the party secretary of Liaoning, the top political office in the province.
+Born in Hefei, Anhui province, Li rose through the ranks in the Communist Youth League of China, serving as its first secretary from 1993 to 1998.
+From 1998 to 2004, he served in Henan, including as governor and later as party secretary of the province.
+From 2004 to 2007 he served as the party secretary of Liaoning.
 From 2008 to 2013, Li served as the first-ranked vice premier (Note: Li's title has been variously translated as "Executive Vice Premier" or "First Vice-Premier", though the practice of making explicit reference to the Vice Premier's rank has gradually been phased out since Deng Xiaoping last assumed the title of "First Vice Premier" during the Cultural Revolution.
-In state media, Li was almost always been referred to as simply the "Vice Premier".) under then-premier Wen Jiabao, overseeing a broad portfolio which included economic development, price controls, finance, climate change, and macroeconomic management.
+In state media, Li was almost always been referred to as simply the "Vice Premier".) overseeing economy, under then-premier Wen Jiabao.

-Initially seen as a candidate for becoming the paramount leader, Li instead assumed the post of premier in 2013.
-During his tenure, he facilitated the Chinese government's shifting of priorities from export-led growth to a greater focus on internal consumption, and cut taxes.
-He was a key figure critical in the opening of the Shanghai Free-Trade Zone, which opened in 2013.
-Additionally, Li and his cabinet initiated the Made in China 2025 strategic plan in 2015.
-Li oversaw China's response to the COVID-19 pandemic.
+Initially seen as a candidate for the paramount leader, Li instead assumed the post of premier in 2013.
+During his tenure, he promoted a shift in China's economic priorities from export-led growth toward domestic consumption.
+He played a key role in the establishment of the Shanghai Free-Trade Zone in 2013 and championed the policy of mass entrepreneurship and innovation.
+Under his premiership, the State Council launched the Made in China 2025 strategic initiative in 2015.
+Li also oversaw China's response to the COVID-19 pandemic.

-Given his Youth League experience, Li was generally considered a political ally of former leader Hu Jintao and a member of the Tuanpai faction.
-Economically seen as advocating reform and liberalization, Li has been described as representing the more pragmatic and technocratic side of China's leadership.
-He stepped down from the Politburo Standing Committee in October 2022 and was succeeded as premier by Li Qiang in March 2023.
-He died in October 2023 from a heart attack, a few months after leaving office.
+Owing to his experience in the Communist Youth League, Li was viewed as an ally of Hu Jintao and associated with the Tuanpai faction.
+With a scholarly background, he was often characterized as reform-minded and pragmatic, representing the technocratic wing of China's leadership.
+However, both he and the premiership itself were seen as increasingly hollowed out amid the so-called "dispute between the north and south houses" at Zhongnanhai, as the party–government co-governance of the previous leadership broke down under Xi Jinping.
+Li stepped down from the Politburo Standing Committee in October 2022 and was succeeded as premier by Li Qiang in March 2023.
+He died in October 2023 from a heart attack, several months after leaving office.